“Tension comes from not knowing the outcome.” ~ Randy Harris

 Going through a midlife divorce should evoke emotions like distress and anger.
 Being a Christian doesn’t mean you can’t grieve.
 But it does mean you can find peace again after the mourning.

-So where does this peace come from?
+So where does this peace after divorce come from?
 Randy argued that the reality of not knowing how things will turn out is often what destroys our serenity.

 The truth is, that we can never know precisely how the day-to-day details of our life will unfold.
 Too many variables can affect what happens.
 Too many things come up that we never would have expected.
 Things like our divorce.